Thryvate started from a simple frustration: generating a polished site takes minutes, but sharing it privately still takes a pile of workarounds.

 Clear plans, plain language, and controls you can actually find.
 No dark patterns.

 Thryvate is growing toward a world where your AI not only builds the thing, but keeps it live and current on its own.
-Custom subdomains, an MCP server, and scoped tokens are the first steps.
+Custom domains, an MCP server, and scoped tokens are the first steps.
 There is a lot more to come.